TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Quake2       Quake 2 map file
 Hexen2       Hexen 2 map file (like Quake, but with an additional, but unused value per face)

+Each entry of the array must have the following structure:

+    {
+    	"format": "Standard",
+    	"initialmap: "initial_standard.map"
+    }

+Thereby, the `format` key is mandatory but the `initialmap` key is optional.
+The `initialmap` key refers to a map file in the game's configuration sub folder which should be loaded if a new document is created.
+If no initial map is specified, or if the file cannot be found, TrenchBroom will create a map containing a single brush at the origin.

 #### File System

 The file system is used in the editor to load game assets, and it is specified by a map under the key `filesystem`.
 The map contains two keys, `searchpath` and `packageformat`.

 * `searchpath` is the subdirectory under the game directory (set in the game preferences) at which the editor will search for game assets.
 The editor will search loose files in this path, but it will also mount packages found here.
 * `packageformat` specifies the format of the packages to mount.
 It is a map with two keys, `extension` and `format`.
-	* `extension` specifies the file extension of the package files to mount
+	* `extensions` specifies the file extensions of the package files to mount (alternatively allows `extension` to specify only one extension)
 	* `format` specifies the format of the package files

 The following package formats are supported.